 Group leader: Johny Kongerud

-In occupational research we study health effects after exposure to bioaerosols and organic dust in several industries such as the paper industry, metal-working industry, cement industry and bioprotein industry.
-In these projects we visit the industry, doing exposure measurements, having respiratory questionnaires, doing spirometry and collecting samples from the respiratory tract.
-Then we study the health effects of the workers and combine the results with the exposure measurement.
-We also do in vitro and ex vivo studies using particles from these industries in order to look at the immunological activities in a controlled setting
+In occupational research we study health effects after exposure to gas, damp and particulate matter including bioaerosols and organic dust in several types of work places.
+In such projects we often visit the industry to carry out exposure measurements, perform examinations including respiratory questionnaires, lung function tests (spirometry and gas diffusion test at the most) and collect blood and sputum samples.
+The aims of the studies are primarily to study the associations between the outcome and exposure variables controlling for possible confounders.
+We also do in vitro and ex vivo studies using particles from the workplaces in order to look at the immunological activities in a controlled setting.

 A. Investigation and selection of patients with lung cancer fit for surgery